Valérie Martel

 Translator

-Valérie Martel is a highly skilled translator and reviewer, specializing in English to French (Canadian) and Spanish to French (Canadian) translation.
+Valérie Martel, one of Ramp’s multiple translators, is a highly skilled translator and reviewer, specializing in English to French (Canadian) and Spanish to French (Canadian) translation.
 With a passion for language and an unwavering commitment to excellence, Valérie has established herself as a trusted professional in the translation industry.
 Valérie brings her expertise and linguistic prowess to various fields, ensuring accurate and culturally appropriate translations.

 Valérie is a certified translator and member of the Ordre des traducteurs, terminologues et interprètes agréés du Québec (OTTIAQ).
 She holds a Bachelor’s degree in English to French translation from Université du Québec à Trois-Rivières, with a specialization in legal translation.
 She also completed a Bachelor’s degree in Hispanic Studies and Spanish to French translation at Université de Montréal.
 This diverse educational background has equipped her with a deep understanding of language nuances and cultural intricacies.